asqui/psycopg-nestedtransactions/README.md

 underlying connection.
 This will not interact correctly with the containing `Transaction` context.

-Where possible, the `commit()` and `rollback()` methods are patched to raise an exception for the duration of the `Transaction` context, to help trap errors like this.
+Where possible, the `commit()` and `rollback()` methods are patched to raise an exception for the duration of the `Transaction` context, to help trap errors such as this.

 Reusability and Reentrancy